 Medical power of attorney is a huge responsibility, and you need to think carefully about whom you appoint.
 This needs to be someone you can trust to carry out your wishes when you are unable to.
 Because medical power of attorney deals with healthcare, you may be tempted to assign this duty to a doctor, but this is mostly not allowed.
 Any doctors, nurses, physician assistants, or any other medical professionals like psychologists currently treating you cannot be assigned medical power of attorney over you.
 Additionally, you cannot assign this power to an employee of your doctor or healthcare facility.
 For individuals living in healthcare facilities like nursing homes, skilled care centers, psychiatric hospitals, hospice care, or any other facilities, you cannot appoint employees from these facilities as your medical power of attorney.
 To put it more simply, if an individual is related in any way to your care, they cannot serve as your medical power of attorney.
 In Texas, there are a few exceptions.
 Employees of your healthcare provider can be appointed medical power of attorney only if they are your relatives.

 Power of Attorney Lawyers

-At Hensley Krueger LLP, we understand planning for the worst case scenario is unpleasant, but not doing so can be tragic for your loved ones.
-Contact the Houston power of attorney lawyers at Hensley Krueger LLP today to begin your estate planning process.
+At Hensley Krueger PLLC, we understand planning for the worst case scenario is unpleasant, but not doing so can be tragic for your loved ones.
+Contact the Houston power of attorney lawyers at Hensley Krueger PLLC today to begin your estate planning process.